 Finally, once you’ve met all of the above requirements, submit the Public Service Loan Forgiveness application to FedLoan Servicing.
 FedLoan Servicing will let you know when they get your application.

 Remember, you must be working full time for a qualifying employer when you apply.

 Along with the application, you’ll need to submit an employment certification form for your current employer and each employer you had while making the 120 payments.
 It’s a great practice to get your employment certifications each year, and keep them with a record of all the qualifying payments you made for the year.

 So.. that’s it in a nutshell.

-As a College Funding and Student Loan Advisor, I work with families to create college funding plans that minimize the impact of student loan debt.
-If you or someone you know needs help navigating the student loan system, call to setup a no cost consultation!
-It may save you money in the long run!
+As a financial planner and College Funding and Student Loan Advisor, I work with families to create college funding plans that minimize the impact of student loan debt.
+If you or someone you know needs help navigating the student loan system, call or click here to setup a no cost consultation!

 Until next time...this is Melissa Making Cents!